How to come up with a business name

 Business name brainstorming

-Set aside dedicated time for brainstorming and gather what you need:
+Set aside dedicated time for brainstorming and gather what you need to get started.

 You can use a mood board approach, collecting visual and verbal inspiration, or simply start with a blank page.
 Whatever sparks your creativity works.